Puma Private Equity saddles-up £2.35m investment in British cycling brand, Le Col

 Le Col’s CEO, Yanto Barker, said of the investment:

-“We are delighted to welcome Puma Private Equity on board; their support will be key in facilitating the next phase of Le Col’s growth.
-The gains we’ve made in 2018 have been exceptional and this investment will be instrumental in taking our market-leading product to a global cycling audience.”
+“We are delighted to partner with Puma; their support will be key in facilitating the next phase of Le Col’s growth.
+The gains we’ve made in the past two years have been exceptional and this latest investment will be instrumental in taking our market-leading products to a global cycling audience.”

 About Puma Private Equity